tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### validationProperty

 - Name: bdqffdq:validationProperty
-- Definition: Category of object properties that apply to Validations.
+- Definition: Category of object properties that apply to bdqffdq:Validations.

 ********************